intel/webml-polyfill/examples/simple/README.md

-WebML API Sample
+WebNN API Sample
 ======
 This sample is a mimic of [Android Neural Networks API Sample](https://github.com/googlesamples/android-ndk/tree/master/nn_sample).

-It demonstrates basic usages of WebML API with a simple model that consists of three operations: two additions and a multiplication.
+It demonstrates basic usages of WebNN API with a simple model that consists of three operations: two additions and a multiplication.

 The sums created by the additions are the inputs to the multiplication.
 In essence, we are creating a graph that computes: (tensor0 + tensor1) * (tensor2 + tensor3).
 ```js